smellslikeml/BRAD/README.md

-# Online Learning with Convolutional Variational Autoencoders for Streaming Bandwidth Reduction via Visual Anomaly Detection
+# Online Learning with Convolutional Variational Autoencoders for Bandwidth Reduction in Streaming Video via Visual Anomaly Detection

 Modern compression techniques leverage a learned representation over an image distribution to more efficiently encode redundant spatial context for a sample.
 Video content is also generally redundant in time.